 I realized that L (aged 16 months) was still in that tent which was now less than 3 feet from that bear.
 I did what any good mother would do – I completely forgot all bear ettiquette and ran to get her.
 Luckily this young bear (probably last year’s cub) was more curious than anything and wasn’t startled at all about the fact that we were IN camp and making a good racket.
 While we stood posed by the truck ready to jump in if needed, he did a little sniffing around and then moved on his way when we started yelling to get him out.

 Growing up in Alaska, I’ve seen lots and lots of bears.
 To be honest, this one didn’t have me too worried, but maybe that was my own way of handling the situation in my head.
 It certainly had me thinking twice of not having L right next to me and watching the boys carefully too.

-While Jenny Lake campground does have bear boxes to use to store food (which is required, with good reason), not all sites do, especially if you are in the backcountry.
+While Jenny Lake campground does have required bear boxes to use to store food, not all sites do, especially if you are in the backcountry.

 Throughout the weekend, as we looked closer we also realized that there were small bits of trash left from other campers all over our site.
 We did our part to try to remove as many of them as we could.
 However, our trash clean up coupled with the bear threat got me really thinking about Leave No Trace and how important that is for our environment AND our safety.

 Coincidently, I just came across these great illustrations from a post by Amy Whitley over at Fix.com and thought they were some perfect reminders.
 Please feel free to share them, pin them, print them and use them!
 These were shared with permission from Fix.com.
 Also, be sure to check out their full article – full of great Leave No Trace quick tips!

 Because a dirty camp attracts bears (as we got a good reminder of) – even if it wasn’t YOU leaving the mess!
 Respect the earth, the wildlife AND future campers.

 When no bear box is available…..